-Gauge 1 is gaining more and more popularity as heavy metal models with the finest mechanics move noisily and sometimes steamily over realistic tracks.
-It's not just a "model railway", it's 32 times smaller miniature railway models that come as close as possible to the original.
+Gauge 1 is gaining more and more popularity as heavy metal models with the finest mechanics move noisily and sometimes steaming over realistic tracks.
+It's not just a "model railway", it's 32 times reduced railway models that come as close as possible to the original.
 Gauge 1 is perfect for older eyes and stands for true technical fascination.

 That's why I decided years ago to go for gauge 1, despite the restrictions that have to be accepted for space reasons.
-They challenge a model builder to find clever solutions and motifs _ apart from the financial challenges.
+They challenge a model builder to find clever solutions and motifs – apart from financial challenges.

 Behind me lies the probably typical career of a railway enthusiast: 1960 the first Märklin railway.
 About 1969 I switched to more detailed H0 DC models.

 In the 1980s I built the Öchsle (Warthausen - Ochsenhausen) narrow gauge line in H0 close to the prototype and partly according to original plans, which attracted attention in German and English magazines.
 At the same time the first LGB was created as a playground in the garden, before the former importer introduced me to the American 1:29 models of REA, later Aristo-Craft.
 I introduced their FA/FB engines and some cars on 45 mm gauge in the eisenbahn magazin.